softspiders/spring-boot-postgres-testcontainers-archunit-restful-swagger-restassured-selenium-hexagonal-todo/README.md

     </a>
 </div>

-# ToDo service starter with Hexagonal architecture on Spring Boot, PostgreSQL, Flyway, Swagger, testing support based on ArchUnit, Testcontainers and REST Assured
+# ToDo service starter with Hexagonal architecture on Spring Boot, PostgreSQL, Flyway, Swagger, testing support based on ArchUnit and Testcontainers

 ## Feature tags